BobHasNoSoul/jellyfin-featured/README.md

 NOTE: this works for the webui only at its current form, there is another way to do this that works with re-writing chunk.js files themselves but for now this works well on webui (so any browser based experiance)

+what does this do?
+well it makes a featured banner that changes every 10 seconds to the next item defined by the admin, it takes a single link per item, text title and your website url and does the rest for you.

 [2023-10-29 12-00-53-1.webm](https://github.com/BobHasNoSoul/jellyfin-featured/assets/23018412/b41b28e3-5cf4-4c3a-a702-8eab59e10358)

 ![Screenshot 2023-10-29 at 22-05-39 Jellyfin](https://github.com/BobHasNoSoul/jellyfin-featured/assets/23018412/6589502e-b85c-4d53-9c9e-881072401c35)